132nd-vWing/OPEH-Brief/README.md

 ## PREFACE

 EASTERN HAMMER is a campaign taking place in the Syria map.
-The background story is rather closely based on RL events of the past 10 years or so between Israel, Lebanon, Syria, Iran and Russia.
+The background story is mostly (not fully) based on RL events of the past 10 years or so between Israel, Lebanon, Syria, Iran and Russia.
 With that said, everything from the "2022 escalation" section is pure imagination.
 Any and all resemblance to RL events from that point are purely coincidental.

 Unlike the recent awesome campaigns produced by @Neck and @Evo which made use of the extra layer of immersion of JFACC, EASTERN HAMMER will be run "old fashioned way" with the mission designer (Yours truly) building the ATO and setting up the events of each day of the war.